uafgeoteach/GEOS669_geodesy/README.md

 git clone https://github.com/uafgeoteach/GEOS669_geodesy.git
 ```

-Back on the main page (or the tab that contains the directory listing), you should now have a folder called "GEOS669_geodesy".
-Go in this folder, under "labs" click on "Lab01" and open the lab called "GEOS669-Lab1.ipynb".
+Back on the main page (or the tab that contains the directory listing), you should now have a folder called `GEOS669_geodesy`.
+Go in this folder, under `labs` click on `Lab01` and open the lab called `GEOS669-Lab1.ipynb`.
 Follow the instructions and submit the assigment on Canvas before September 8th at 1 PM.